Permamentdata1

-A cable is infrastructure to transmit data.
+A fiber-optic cable is usually just a piece of infrastructure for transmitting data.
 However, the physical cable itself might very well outlast the data it transmits.
-Permanent Data therefore becomes an artefact combining the ephemeral nature of digital data and the durability of physical information and perhaps offers a solution on how to prevent a digital dark age.
+Permanent Data therefore becomes an artefact that combines the ephemeral nature of digital data with the durability of physical information—and perhaps offers a solution for preventing a digital dark age: by printing data on the cable.

 The DAC cable was manufactured by Twentsche Kabelfabriek.